leangen/graphql-spqr-spring-boot-starter/README.md

 ```

 ### Which methods of operation source get exposed through the API
 To deduce which methods of the operation source class will be exposed as a query or a mutation SPQR uses a concept of a `ResolverBuilder`.
-To cover the basic approaches `SpqrAutoConfiguration` will add beans three basic resolver builder implementations.
+To cover the basic approaches `SpqrAutoConfiguration` will add beans for all three basic resolver builder implementations.
 * `AnnotatedResolverBuilder` which detects usage of annotations from `io.leangen.graphql.annotations` package to decide if a method should be exposed through GraphQL API
 * `PublicResolverBuilder` which exposes all `public` methods from the operations source class
 * `BeanResolverBuilder` which exposes all getters as queries and setters as mutations